What to Know About Marijuana Addiction in Vermont

 Marijuana use disorder means the user has developed a dependency on the substance, and he or she experiences withdrawal symptoms when not using it for a few days.
 Symptoms may include irritability, problems with sleep, lack of hunger, restlessness, and cravings for the drug.

 Because of the way THC, the active chemical in marijuana, attaches to brain receptors, adverse physical and mental effects can also occur.
-These can involve difficulty in decision making and problem solving, balance and coordination issues, respiratory problems, depression, hallucinations and more.
-Driving while under the influence of marijuana can put drivers at a greater risk for causing accidents.
+These can involve difficulty in decision-making and problem-solving, balance and coordination issues, respiratory problems, depression, hallucinations, and more.
+Driving while under the influence of marijuana can put drivers at a greater risk of causing accidents.